God’s Love Was With Me in the Devil’s Dark Prison

 I am a Christian of.
 I have been a follower of for over ten years.
 During this time, one thing I’ll never forget is the awful tribulation when I was arrested by the CCP police a decade ago.
 Back then, despite my being tortured and trampled on by evil demons, and coming close to death several times, Almighty God used His mighty hand to guide and protect me, to bring me back to life, and take me back to safety….
 Through this, I truly experienced the transcendence and greatness of the power of God’s life, and gained the precious wealth of life conferred upon me by God.

 It was January 23, 2004 (the second day of Chinese New Year).
-I needed to go and visit a sister from; she was in trouble and in urgent need of help.
+I needed to go and visit a sister from the church; she was in trouble and in urgent need of help.
 Living a long way away, I had to get up early to get a taxi so I’d be back the same day.
 I left home just as it was getting light.
 There was hardly anyone on the streets, just the workers cleaning up rubbish.
 I anxiously searched for a taxi, but there were none about.
 I went to a taxi rank to wait, and stepped into the road to flag one down when I saw it coming—but it turned out to be a vehicle belonging to the Environmental Protection Bureau.
 They asked me why I’d flagged them down.
 “I’m sorry, it was a mistake, I thought you were a taxi,” I said.
 “We think you were putting up illegal posters,” they replied.
 “Did you see me?
 Where are the posters I was putting up?”
 I said.
 Without giving me the chance to defend myself, they three rushed forward and forcibly searched my bag.
 They rifled through everything in my bag—a copy of a sermon, a notepad, a purse, a cell phone and a disabled beeper, and so on.
 Then they took a closer look at the copy of a sermon and the notepad.
 Seeing there were no posters in my bag, they held up the copy of a sermon and said: “You might not have been putting up illegal posters, but you believe in Almighty God.”
 Next, they rang the National Security Brigade’s Religious Division.
 Soon after, four people from the National Security Brigade arrived.
 They knew I was a believer in Almighty God as soon as they saw the things in my bag.
 Without letting me say anything, they bundled me into their vehicle, then locked the door to stop me running away.

 When we arrived at the Public Security Bureau, the police led me into a room.
 One of them fiddled with my beeper and mobile phone, looking for clues.
 He turned on the phone but it showed low battery, then said the battery was completely empty.
 Try as he might, he couldn’t get it to turn on.
 Holding the phone, he looked worried.
 I was puzzled too—I’d just charged the phone that morning.
 How could it have no power?
 I suddenly realized that God had miraculously arranged this to stop the police from finding any information about the other brothers and sisters.
 I also understood the words spoken by God: “any and all things, living or dead, will shift, change, renew, and disappear according to God’s thoughts.
-This is how God rules over all things” (“God Is the Source of Man’s Life” in The Word Appears in the Flesh).
+This is howover all things” (“God Is the Source of Man’s Life” in ).
 This gave me a true knowledge of God’s sovereignty and arrangement of all things, and strengthened my faith in future cooperation.
 Pointing at the things in the bag, the police officer asked accusingly: “These show that you’re clearly no ordinary church member.
 You must be one of the senior leadership, someone important.
 For junior leaders don’t have beepers or mobile phones.
 Am I right?”
 “I don’t understand what you’re saying,” I replied.
 “You’re pretending you don’t!” he roared, then ordered me to squat as I spoke.
 Seeing I wasn’t going to play ball, they surrounded me and began punching and kicking me—enough to kill me.
 My face bloody and swollen, my whole body aching unbearably, I collapsed on the floor.
 I was incensed.
 I wanted to talk reason to them, to argue my case: What have I done wrong?
 Why did you beat me like that?
 But I had no way of talking sense with them, because the CCP government doesn’t talk sense.
 I was perplexed, but I didn’t want to give in to their beatings.
 Just as I was at a loss, I suddenly thought of how, since these evil officers of the CCP government were being so absurd, since they weren’t letting me speak any words of reason, I needn’t say anything to them.
 I was better of keeping silent—that way I’d be of no use to them.
 When I thought of this, I stopped paying any attention to what they were saying.

 Seeing that this approach had no effect on me, the evil policemen flew into a rage and grew even more barbaric: They turned to torture to extract a confession.
 They handcuffed me to a metal chair screwed to the ground in such a position that I could neither squat nor stand.
 One of them placed my uncuffed hand on the chair and struck on it with a shoe, only stopping when the back of my hand had gone black and blue; another squashed my toes beneath his leather shoe.
 Only then did I experience that pain in the fingers shoots straight to the heart.
 After that, six or seven policemen took turns at me.
 One of them concentrated on my joints, and pinched them so hard that a month later I still couldn’t bend my arm.
 Another grabbed my hair and shook my head from side to side, then wrenched it back so I was looking up.
 “Look at the sky and see if there’s a God!” he said viciously.
 They carried on until nightfall.
 Seeing that they weren’t going to get anything out of me, and because it was Chinese New Year, they sent me straight to the detention center.